alinamalvin/alinamalvin.github.io/_posts/2020-07-23-global_state_with_redux.markdown

 The Redux is a great way to organize your components and their state.
 It is easy to use it because it is straightforward and, as we could see from the above, requires only 5 steps to make it work:
  1) Import `{connect}` from `react-redux`
-2) Write a `connect()` function and pass 1-2 arguments depending on the task of the component.
+ 2) Write a `connect()` function and pass 1-2 arguments depending on the task of the component
  3) Write `mapStateToProps` function and pass state as an argument.
-4) 4.1.
-Write mapDispatchToProps function and pass dispatch as an argument.
+ 4.1) Write mapDispatchToProps function and pass dispatch as an argument.
-    4.2.
-Write the Action Creator component.
+ 4.2) Write the Action Creator component.
-    4.3.
-Write a Reducer
+ 4.3) Write a Reducer